 The National Institutes of Health (NIH) exposed 1,316 premature infants to increased risk of blindness and death as part of a clinical trial - known as the SUPPORT study - without parents of the babies being informed of the risks to their babies.

-Mar 27 - Testimony Before the FDA’s Cardiovascular and Renal Drugs Advisory Committee Regarding the Drug Serelaxin
+Apr 15 - Testimony before the FDA’s Cardiovascular and Renal Drugs Advisory Committee Regarding the Drug Cangrelor

 Please wait while my tweets load